-I am a maître de recherches (senior research associate) of the fund for scientific research F.R.S.–FNRS of Belgium's Wallonia-Brussels Federation.
+I am a directeur de recherches (research director) of the fund for scientific research F.R.S.–FNRS of Belgium's Wallonia-Brussels Federation.
 I am affiliated with IRIDIA, CoDE, Université Libre de Bruxelles, Brussels, Belgium.

 My research focuses mainly on computational intelligence and in particular on the automatic design of swarm intelligence systems and multi-robot systems.
 My research interests include also metaheuristics and local search methods for combinatorial optimization.
 I am particularly interested in the application of statistical methods, design of experiments, and machine learning techniques, notably for assessing the performance of algorithms and for fine-tuning their parameters.
 I am also interested in epistemology and in the philosophical foundations of computational intelligence.

 I am an associate editor for Frontiers in Robotics and AI: Multi-Robot Systems, and an academic editor for PeerJ Computer Science.
 I served as an associate editor for Swarm Intelligence from 2006 to 2019 and I am currently a member of the editorial board.
-I also served as a member of the organizing committee for 16 international conferences, and as a member of the program committee for more than 50 international conferences in the last five years.
-Since 2002, I am a member of the organizing committee of the series of conferences ANTS.
+I also served as a member of the organizing committee for 17 international conferences, and as a member of the program committee for more than 50 international conferences in the last five years.
+From 2002 to 2018, I served as member of the organizing committee of the series of conferences ANTS.
 Between 2012 and 2015, I chaired for four times the AAAI Video Competition.